 On September 12, 1994 the Mission Economic Development Corporation (MEDC) was issued a Certificate of Incorporation by the State of Texas as a nonprofit corporation under the Development Corporation Act of 1979 Vernon's Ann Civ.
 St. Art.
-5190.6 as amended by adding Sec.
-413.
+5190.6 as amended.